 Installing a vapor barrier, sump pump system, and dehumidifier system are the best items to utilize to minimize excessive moisture and water in a crawlspace.
 On top of these item being installed within the crawlspace, adding necessary draining around the perimeter of the home will minimize the amount of water that can enter into a crawlspace.

-Water intrusion is something that we must control to keep our home's and our health up.
-Being in a home that has excessive water intrusion will structurally compromise the home as well as compromising you and your family's health.
+Water intrusion is something that we must control to keep our homes and our health up.
+Being in a home that has excessive water intrusion will structurally compromise the home as well as compromise your and your family’s health.